 - track progress on children’s rights and wellbeing.

-- influence decision-makers to make Australia among the best places to grow up.
+- influence decision-makers to make Australia an even better place to grow up.

 How we built the index